flutter/website/src/docs/release/breaking-changes/enterText-trailing-caret.md

 ---
 title: Change the enterText method to move the caret to the end of the input text
-description: `WidgetTester.enterText` and `TestTextInput.enterText` now move the caret to the end of the input text.
+description: WidgetTester.enterText and TestTextInput.enterText now move the caret to the end of the input text.
 ---

 ## Summary

-`WidgetTester.enterText` and `TestTextInput.enterText` now move the
+The `WidgetTester.enterText` and `TestTextInput.enterText` methods
-caret to the end of the input text.
+now move the caret to the end of the input text.

 ## Context